 ― Fred Rogers, The World According to Mister Rogers: Important Things to Remember

-As I write this, it is near the end of March 2020.
-What an incredibly stressful time we have entered!
-For college and university students around the world, the Covid-19 pandemic has led to abrupt campus closures (see Karin Fisher’s March story, When Coranavirus Closes Colleges, Some Students Lose Hot Meals, Health Care, and a Place to Sleep).
+For college and university students around the world, the Covid pandemic led to abrupt campus closures (see Karin Fisher’s March story, When Coranavirus Closes Colleges, Some Students Lose Hot Meals, Health Care, and a Place to Sleep).

-Graduate students have particularly experienced challenges to their progress for a number of reasons.
-Consider this March 26 article by Megan Zahneis from the Chronicle of Higher Education:
+Now, in September of 2020, graduate students have been experiencing challenges to their progress for a number of reasons.
+Consider these articles from the Chronicle of Higher Education:

-Two recent stories from InsideHigherEd further underscore the impact of campus closures on graduate students:
+Two stories from InsideHigherEd further underscore the impact of campus closures on graduate students:

 - Graduate Studies and Campus Closures, by Katy Krieger